NOAA-GFDL/MDTF-diagnostics/diagnostics/stc_vert_wave_coupling/doc/stc_vert_wave_coupling.rst

 50 hPa.

-The observational data this POD uses is based on ERA5 reanalysis (Hersbach, et al., 2020), and includes the same aformentioned diagnostics.
+The observational data this POD uses is based on ERA5 reanalysis (Hersbach, et al., 2020), and includes the same diagnostics described above.
 The observational data also includes eddy geoopotential height fields for the NH JFM seasons, and SH SON seasons, which are used to plot composite maps during extreme heat flux events.